geoserver/geoserver/doc/en/user/source/installation/osx_binary.rst

 Installation
 ------------

 #.
 Make sure you have a Java Runtime Environment (JRE) installed on your system.
-GeoServer requires a **Java 8** environment, and the JRE supplied by OS X is not sufficient.
-For more information, please see the `instructions for installing Oracle Java on OS X <http://java.com/en/download/faq/java_mac.xml>`_.

-   .. note:: Java 9 is not currently supported.
+GeoServer requires a **Java 8** or **Java 11** environment, as provided by `AdoptOpenJDK <https://adoptopenjdk.net>`__ macOS installers.

-   .. note:: For more information about Java and GeoServer, please see the section on :ref:`production_java`.
+   .. note:: For more information about Java and GeoServer compatibility, please see the section on :ref:`production_java`.

 #.
 Navigate to the `GeoServer Download page <http://geoserver.org/download>`_.